Today's Articles

 *The St. Jean Bosco Church massacre took place in Haiti on this date in 1988.

 Close to 50 people were killed and around 80 wounded in a three-hour assault in Port-au-Prince, which saw the church burned down.
-The structure was the parish of future President Jean-Bertrand Aristide, then a liberation theology Roman Catholic priest of the Salesians of Don Bosco order and had been packed with 1000 people for Sunday mass.
-Aristide, who had survived at least six attempts on his life after a fiery 1985 Mass had helped spark the unrest.
+The structure was the parish of future President Jean-Bertrand Aristide.
+A liberation theology Roman Catholic priest of the Salesians of Don Bosco ordered and had been packed with 1000 people for Sunday mass.
+Aristide, who had survived at least six attempts on his life after a fiery 1985 Mass, had helped spark the unrest.

 Reference: